 COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION Journalism 7th 013 None This course is designed for students who show an aptitude for writing.
 Students write articles for school publications and learn to do editing and Yearbook 7th 023 None layout work.
 A newspaper, yearbook and/or literary journal may be published.
-Journalism 8th 033 None This course is designed for students who show an aptitude for writing.
+Journalism 8 th 033 None This course is designed for students who show an aptitude for writing.
 Students write articles for school publications and learn to do editing and Yearbook 8 th 043 None layout work.
 A newspaper, yearbook and/or literary journal may be published.
-Students who have received credit for this course in sixth grade school should not repeat this course in seventh or eight grade.
-Intermediate Theatre 741 Introduction to Theatre Grade Level Recommendation: 7-8 This course is a continuation and progression of the Introduction to Theatre course.
-Students will be given higher-level activities involving acting, oral interpretation, technical theatre, and the elements of theatre production.
-This theatre arts course is designed for students who are planning on participating in all aspects of play production.
-Students may have the opportunity to audition for productions.
-These events will require additional preparation and involvement after school.
-Theatre Production 732 Intermediate Theatre or theatre teacher approval Grade Level Recommendation: 7-8 This advanced course is for students who have a desire to be involved with play productions.
-This course is a continuation and progression of the theatre arts curriculum.
-The nature of this course will require participation in after- school rehearsals.